bgaj203/gitlab-runners/README.md

   * **Windows**: Generally assumes AWS prepared AMI (all AWS utilities installed and configured for default operation) using upgraded AWS EC2Launch client (and NOT older EC2Config) (For AWS prepared AMIs this equates to Server 2012 and later)

 #### Both Operating Systems
-* Should be accessible via the SSM agent - which means zero configuration to get a command console (non-GUI on Windows) via Ec2.
+1. Should be accessible via the SSM agent - which means zero configuration to get a command console (non-GUI on Windows) via Ec2.
 This obviates the need for a public address, security groups that open SSH or RDP and a Internet gateway.
 Use SSM for a console as follows:
   1. Right click an instance and choose "Connect"
   2. Select the "Session Manager" tab.
   3. Click "Connect".
 If the button is not enabled you most likely have to wait a while until full configuration has been completed.
+2. **IMPORTANT:** If you are iterating over a runner configuration script AND you are sourcing the script from a raw git url - you do NOT need to teardown the entire stack simple to test changes to this script because it is dynamically sourced during the ASG spin up of the instance.
+   1. Edit the ASG and set the Desired and Minimum to zero
+   2. update the script in the git repository
+   3. Edit the ASG and set the Desired and Minimum counts to at least 1.
 #### Linux
 ##### Linux Userdata (includes download and execution of runner configuraiton script)
 * **Userdata Execution Log**: `cat /var/log/cloud-init-output.log`